Setting Up Routine Contracts and Maintenance Planning

 - Set the inspection type or task type.

-- Add the default field resource, duration, flex days, crew size, access equipment, out-of-hours flag, industry override, and notes where relevant.
+- Add the duration, flex days, crew size, access equipment, out-of-hours flag, industry override, and notes where relevant.

 Routines should be scoped as tightly as the operational work requires.
 An account-level routine is useful for generic customer work; asset-level routines are better when the job must be tied to a specific asset.